 - Fund will always be used for awarding a study abroad scholarship, preferable to a female student, majoring in English

 You have to complete your degree under the requirements of the catalog year you first enrolled at the university.
 Because the degree requirements changed in the 2018-2019 catalog, you should choose the right catalog to map your degree progress.
 A list of degree requirements for students on the 2017-2018 catalog and before is here.
 A list of degree requirements for the students on the 2018-2019 catalog and after is here.
+The typical four-year academic plan is here.

 Frequently Asked Questions